About Ilene Sova

 To read Ilene Sova’s CV click here

-Ilene Sova is an Artist Educator who identifies as Mixed Race, with a white settler, Afro-Caribbean, and Black Seminole Indigenous ancestry.
+Ilene Sova is an Artist Educator who identifies as Mixed Race, with a white settler, Afro-Caribbean, and Black Seminole ancestry.
 She also is an artist who lives with a disability.
 As such, she passionately identifies with the tenets of intersectional feminism and has dedicated her career to art and activism.
 Ilene Sova is the founder of the Feminist Art Conference and Blank Canvases, an in-school creative arts programme for elementary school students.
-Sova is the Ada Slaight Chair of Contemporary Drawing and Painting in the Faculty of Art at OCADU University and her atelier, at Walnut Studios.
+Sova is the Ada Slaight Chair of Contemporary Drawing and Painting in the Faculty of Art at OCADU University.

-She holds an honours BFA from the University of Ottawa in Painting and an MFA in Painting and Drawing from the University of Windsor.
+She holds an Honours BFA from the University of Ottawa in Painting and an MFA in Painting and Drawing from the University of Windsor.
 With extensive solo and group exhibitions in Canada and abroad, Sova’s work has most notably been shown at Museum of Canadian Contemporary Art, the Department of Canadian Heritage, and Mutuo Centro de Arte in Barcelona.
 Her exhibit, Missing Women Project, garnered much attention around issues of violence against women in our local communities.
 Sova’s work has been featured on television, the internet, and in print media with features in Metro, Toronto Star, CBC Radio, CTV Canada AM and The Toronto Standard.
 Sova was invited by two Members of Parliament to bring her work to Ottawa for a national Women’s Forum on Feminism and the state of women’s rights.
 Additionally, Ilene sits on the board of Cultural Pluralism in the Arts Movement Ontario and the Colour Research Society of Canada.